SPY vs SPX: Key Differences & Which Is Better to Trade

 Is SPX better for taxes?

-Yes.
-SPX qualifies for 60/40 blended capital gains treatment.
+Yes — SPX qualifies for 60/40 blended capital gains treatment, which can reduce your tax burden significantly.

 Can SPX be assigned early?

-No. SPX options are European-style and only exercised at expiration.
+No. SPX options follow the European-style model, so they can only be exercised at expiration.

 Can I automate SPX and SPY trades?

 Yes.
-Advanced AutoTrades automates trades for both based on your account.
+Advanced AutoTrades handles automation for both, adjusting based on your account type and balance.

 What are the risks of SPX vs SPY?

-SPX carries higher notional risk.
-SPY has early assignment risk but is easier to scale into.
+SPX carries a higher notional value, which can increase risk.
+SPY, on the other hand, allows early assignment but makes it easier to scale into positions.

 Conclusion: Trade What Fits Your Edge